 Sophie Heller is a PhD candidate in Spanish Literature and Cultural Studies.
 She graduated with a B.A. from Mount Holyoke College with a major in English and a minor in Spanish in 2012.
 Sophie is originally from Seattle, Washington but has spent the last several years living in various parts of Spain.
 After studying abroad in Seville, Sophie spent a year teaching English in a small fishing village in rural Cádiz province.
 In 2014, she moved north to pursue her master’s degree in Spanish literature at Middlebury College in Madrid.
 While in Madrid, Sophie also worked with the Association for American Programs in Spain, delivering workshops and providing resources to American university students living abroad.
 Sophie’s interests include 18th -21st century Spanish literature and film, questions of Spanish national identity, Basque culture and film as well as comparative literature.
 In her free time, Sophie enjoys hiking, exploring DC and spending time with family in the Pacific Northwest and New England.

 Ross M. Karlan graduated with a B.A. from the University of Pennsylvania with a double major in Hispanic Studies and Cinema Studies, and a minor in Art History.
 As a doctoral student at Georgetown his research deals with medieval literature in Spanish, Portuguese and Catalan.
-His primary interests include the History of Emotions, and his dissertation looks specifically at medieval representations of shame.
-He also has an interest in gender studies, visual culture, digital humanities, and book history.
-Ross has a passion for the films of David Lynch, James Bond, cooking, trivia, and is a magician.
+His primary interests include the History of Emotions, and his dissertation looks specifically at medieval representations of shame in the 15th century.
+His wider interests include Portuguese historiography and Digital Humanities, and he is part of a team that is currently creating an online interactive edition of the 14th-century Libro de buen amor.
+Ross also has a passion for the films of David Lynch, James Bond, cooking, trivia, and is a magician.